Guide

 Solo Leadership or Partnership

 One of the first things you should consider when thinking about opening your own practice is whether you plan to run it on your own or with a partner.
 There are many benefits to bringing in another party.
 Partners can often provide what you’re missing—whether that be money, experience, relationships, or business acumen.
-In other words, bringing in a partner may fill a critical gap and in turn allow you to achieve even greater success than you could accomplish on your own.
-Plus, you’ll have someone with whom to share the risk and the reward, because we hear it can be pretty lonely at the top.
+In other words, bringing in a partner may fill a critical gap, and in turn, allow you to achieve even greater success than you could accomplish on your own.
+Plus, you’ll have someone with whom to share the risk and the reward—because we hear it can be pretty lonely at the top.

-So, is the old saying that two heads are better than one actually true?
+So, is the old saying that two heads are better than one true?
 Maybe, maybe not.
 For example, some of the risks associated with forming a partnership can result in:

 • Loss of control;